Wednesday, April 1st, 2020

-Yes.
-In the 2016 UK National Stroke Guidelines (hyperlink to guidelines) it is recommended that stroke survivors, where appropriate, should receive training to provide them with the necessary skills in being able to self manage their rehab.
-In addition to this, therapists need to have receive training to do this and be able to work in a system that supports this.
+Yes!
+In the 2016 UK National Stroke Guidelines it is recommended that stroke survivors, where appropriate, should receive training to provide them with the necessary skills in being able to self manage their rehab.
+In addition to this, therapists need to have received training to action this and be able to work in a system that supports this.

 Evidence to support self management in more chronic, long term conditions is well established and is much more routine than stroke.
 However, this is changing with more recent research.
 A leading voice in the UK for further research in the field of this is Fiona Jones